Rockman-Blue/KC7-x-SANS-New2Cyber-2025-CTF/README.md

 * KQL (Kusto Query Language) is a Microsoft developed query language and tool used for exploring data to discover patterns, identify anomalies in data, and much more.
 * KQL queries start with a data source (usually a table) and cosnists of one or more operators connected by the pipe  ```|``` characters.
 * An example of the syntax is below.
 Please read more at the [KQL Documentation](https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric) on the Microsoft Learn site.
+* If you want to learn more about KQL, check out KC7's [KQL 101 Module](https://kc7cyber.com/go/take10).
 ```kql
 TableName
 | where ColumnName == "Value"